 Love to be in the Kitchen original idea

 Rinse the lemons/limes and pat dry. *Cut the lemons and limes in half.
 Squeeze all the juice you can out of half of the lemon or lime into a small bowl.
 (If needed to make getting the juice out easier you can cut each half in half again.)
-Remove any seeds.
+I LOVE using a lemon/lime squeezer.
+I use this lime squeezer for squeezing both lemons and limes.
+It saves me time and is so much easier!
+Next, remove any seeds.
 Carefully pour into one spot of the ice cube tray (or silicone tray.)
 Repeat one lemon or lime half at a time until finished.
-Carefully place in freezer.
-Once frozen, label a freezer-safe zip lock bag then quickly remove the frozen juice and place in bag.
-Keep in freezer.
+Carefully place in the freezer.
+Once frozen, label a freezer-safe ziplock bag then quickly remove the frozen juice and place it in the bag.
+Keep in the freezer.
 Once you need the juice, remove cube/s from the bag in the freezer and place in a small bowl.
 Microwave until melted.

 *If you want to keep the zest, you can either freeze it along with the juice or you can add the zest in one spot of the ice cube tray and add only enough water to cover it.
 Then after freezing and when you need it, thaw it out on a paper towel and let the water absorb into the paper towel and just use the zest.